prashantmitts/mooc_chatbot/README.md

 ### 1.1 Techincal Aspects
 ---
-Here We have tried to use the Q&A which has been developed by Allen AI which is based on Bi-Att-Flow.
+Here We have tried to use the Q&A which has been developed by Allen AI which is based on Bi-directional Attention Flow
 ### 1.2 Video Demo
 ---
 We have posted the live video demo on youtube! get the access here